nexmo-se/voice-enabling-text-bot-connecting-ref-vapi-asr/README.md

 If you plan to test using `Local deployment with ngrok` (Internet tunneling service) on your own computer for both this simple chatbot sample server and the sample Voice API application, follow the instructions [here](https://github.com/nexmo-se/voice-enabling-text-bot-sample-app-vapi-asr#local-deployment-using-ngrok) (under **Local deployment using ngrok**) first.

-Then to run an instance of this sample application locally, you'll need an up-to-date version of Node.js (we tested with version 16.5.1).
+Then to run an instance of this simple chatbot locally, you'll need an up-to-date version of Node.js (we tested with version 16.5.1).

-Download this sample application code to a local folder, then go to that folder.
+Download this repository code to a local folder, then go to that folder.

 Install dependencies once:
 ```bash